 Trichomes have a similar appearance to mini-mushrooms and are difficult to see without a magnifier.
 These structures, also known as resin glands, create a sticky surface on your leaves and buds by forming ‘frosting.’
 Many experienced breeders believe that the trichomes are the most reliable indicator of harvest readiness.
 They appear translucent, almost glass-like, in their early stages of development.
 They start to haze as they get older.
 It is time to harvest when they turn a milky color.
 They appear to be made of plastic rather than glass.

-Pistils are the gateway to fertilization for weed plants as these structures are responsible for capturing pollen released by the male plants.
+Pistils are the gateway to fertilization for cannabis plants as these structures are responsible for capturing pollen released by the male plants.
 Despite being avoided by most growers during fertilization, pistils are crucial as they indicate that the plant has matured.
-THC production is normally at its greatest when most pistils have changed color from dazzling white to orange-brown as they age.
+Cannabinoid production is normally at its greatest when most pistils have changed color from dazzling white to orange-brown as they age.

 Your geographical location has a pronounced effect on harvesting time.
 Moreover, the harvesting period is usually different depending on the growers’ preferences.
 It is probably not the end of the world if you harvest early or late, but you are recommended not to leave your plants sitting around for too long.

-Nobody wants to be caught in the garden pulling weeds during a heavy downfall, but beauty is never sweet, especially when harvesting marijuana.
-Even if you see a few weeds springing up, and it is raining, you might not be able to get to them straight away.
-One advantage of plucking weeds in the rain is that the damp soil makes weed picking easier.
+Nobody wants to be caught in the garden pulling cananbis during a heavy downfall, but beauty is never sweet, especially when harvesting cannabis.
+Even if you see a few cannabis plants springing up, and it is raining, you might not be able to get to them straight away.
+One advantage of plucking cannabis plants in the rain is that the damp soil makes cannabis picking easier.
 Although, if it rains for days, mold may form on the buds’ surface leading to reduced yield.

 Harvesting outdoor cannabis varies as they are annual plants.
 If you are growing outdoors, harvesting is mostly done during the warm season.
 Depending on your geographical area, harvesting is usually done between September and November.
 In other cases, you may need to pull your crops down by mid-October to the beginning of November.